ucberkeley/brc-experiments/bce-savio/README.md

 which allows mobilitiy of compute so that software developed on a laptop virtual machine (VM) will run on the HPC cluster without further work by end users.

+# TODO
+- [X] unix group 'bceadm' on the SAVIO cluster
+- [X] directory to start installing BCE software stack on Savio
+  - temporarily located at `/global/home/groups/BCE`
+- [ ] building packages in BCE directory
+- [ ] create versioned BCE modules like `bce/0.1.3`
+- [ ] make versioned BCE modules visible to all Savio users
+- [ ] permanent location for the BCE stack with backups and proper access
+  - [ ] will BCE module installation and maintenance be handled by non-BRC staff (e.g. SCF / D-Lab)?
+- [ ] BCE requirements spec for future BCE releases

 # Instructions